conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 **"Shut up and take my money!"** is the overwhelming response.

-You are so encouraged you even do some *data sciency* stuff and collect data
+You are so encouraged that you even do some *data sciency* stuff and collect data

 ![](../images/2022/01/Poll.png)

 The results are overwhelming.
-Dates is such a problem in Excel that 80% of people are willing to pay 50$ for your awesome software.
+Dates are such a problem in Excel that 80% of people are willing to pay 50$ for your awesome software.

-So you decide to take advantage of this opportunity, quit your day job and set up a new company to dedicate to this problem.
+So you decide to take advantage of this opportunity, quit your day job, and set up a new company to dedicate to this problem.

 ~~And then you lived happily ever after.~~